tdgeorge/calendar/calendar-web/README.md

 5. **Click on any event** to edit its details
 6. Update title, description, date, time, or duration
 7. Click "Save Changes" to update the event in Google Calendar
-8. Use the debug console to troubleshoot any issues
+8. Click "Debug Console" at the bottom to view logs and troubleshoot issues

 ### Editing Events